| By Angela Doolin, Gale Product Manager |

 How the Program Works

 Gale Presents: Excel Adult High School offers a 21.5-credit curriculum that prepares adult students for success in college or the workplace.
 Learners can select from more than 100 standard, elective, and college-level courses that are entirely online.
 The school updates and launches new courses regularly.
-The program employs a pedagogical approach and incorporates the most advanced learning tools, including 24/7, on-demand, live tutoring for increased student performance and a high graduation rate.
+The program employs a pedagogical approach and incorporates the most advanced learning tools, including live, unlimited online tutoring for increased student performance and a high graduation rate.

 Guaranteed Regional Accreditation